woledzki/Phabric/README.markdown

 Phabric requires some setting up in the main feature context file of your behat tests folder.

-Phabric makes use of the Doctrine DBAL.
+Phabric requires a datasource to persist Gherkin tabkes to.
+Usually this is a relational database.
+Phabric ships with a Doctrine DBAL adapter.
 This allows support for many databases 'out of the box'.
 Most popular databases are supported including MySQL, Oracle and MSSQL.

+If you wish to support non relational databases or databases that Donctrine does not support you can do so by writting an adapter and implementing Phabrics 'IDatasource' interface.

 **Autoloading**
 Classes are loaded using the Doctrine Projects autoloader.